 - Acquire Mythic (Gold) gear through events and the Arena shop

-- Focus exclusively on your main march's three heroes
+- Focus on your main march's three heroes only

-- Follow the priority order above โ Infantry Gloves first, then Archer Helmet, then Cavalry Helmet
+- Follow the priority order — Infantry Gloves → Archer Helmet → Cavalry Helmet

-XP vs Forgehammers: XP invested in a piece can be reforged back out without losing your Forgehammers.
+XP vs Forgehammers: XP can be reforged back without losing Forgehammer progress.
 Forgehammers spent are gone permanently.
-This is why the priority order matters most before you start spending Forgehammers โ mistakes with XP are recoverable, mistakes with Forgehammers are not.
+Mistakes with XP are recoverable — mistakes with Forgehammers are not.

-Level 75 is your first meaningful power spike and a realistic early target for most players.
-Hit it on your top three priority pieces before pushing any single piece to 100.
+Level 75 is the first meaningful power spike.
+Hit it on all three priority pieces before pushing any single piece to 100.

 - Then cycle back and push each to Level 100

-- Use XP items to push each priority piece to Level 100
+- Push each priority piece to Level 100 with XP items

-- Work piece by piece in priority order โ fully complete each piece before moving to the next
+- Complete each piece fully before moving to the next

 | Requirement | Detail |